icostatistics/mpx-response/README.md

-# ctu-template
+# mpx-repsponse

-This repository is for template code.
-All data included are test data, there are no real patient data in this repository.
+This repository is for the export and analysis of data from Viedoc in the MPX-RESPONSE trials.
+Note that the repository only contains code, data must be downloaded from Viedoc for the programs to run.